 What makes Phil Foster Park so popular is its accessibility.
 With car parking and beach facilities, separate swimming and boating areas, and a maximum depth of around 20 feet (6m), divers and snorkelers of all levels can enjoy discovering the wealth of marine life on offer.
 There is even an 800ft (240m) long snorkel trail, formed of artificial boulder reef and home to countless tropical fish.

-Phil Foster Park is one of the easiest sites to dive year-round, just bear in mind a few simple guidelines.
+Phil Foster Park is one of the easiest sites to dive year-round; just follow a few simple guidelines.
 Divers and snorkelers must stay clear of the boat channel and the guarded swim area and carry a dive flag at all times.
 Entry is free, but diving is only allowed between sunrise and sunset without a special permit.

 Temperature: 71 to 85oF (22 to 29oC).